realm/realm-java/README.md

 Note: If you want to build from source inside Android Studio, you need to update the Gradle parameters by going into the Realm projects settings `Settings > Build, Execution, Deployment > Compiler > Command-line options` and add `-PcoreSourcePath=<path>` to it.

+Note: If building on OSX you might like to prevent Gatekeeper to block all NDK executables by disabling it: `sudo spctl --master-disable`.
+Remember to enable it afterwards: `sudo spctl --master-enable`

 ### Other Commands

  * `./gradlew tasks` will show all the available tasks